kketevani/kkapanadze/content/about/header/index.md

 🔸 `Conferences`:

+**2025**

+European Economic Association (EEA) Congress, University of Bordeaux

+17th Joint IOS/APB/EACES Summer Academy on Central and Eastern Europe, Tutzing

+The 7th International Conference on European Economics and Politics, University of Milano-Bicocca

+European Workshop on Political Macroeconomics (EWPM), University of Lille

 **2024**

 DGO Congress of Central and East European Studies, CEEcon24, at German Association for East European Studies, Berlin